calleboketoft/co-quick-start-guides/presentational-smart-components.md

 }
 ```

-The new `calculateMonthsUntilBday` is not pure but at least we broke out the complicated calculations into another function.
+The new `calculateMonthsUntilBday` is not pure but at least we broke out the complicated calculations into another, pure, function.

 ## Part 2: Create service for the pure function

 Pure functions are usually ready to be moved out from the component directly into a service.

-Use Angular CLI to generate a new service called "bday-calculator":

-`npx ng generate service bday-calculator --module=app.module.ts`
+- Use Angular CLI to generate a new service called "bday-calculator" `npx ng generate service bday-calculator --module=app.module.ts`

-Cut out the function `calculateMonthsUntilSelected` from `app.component.ts` and paste it in the new service `bday-calculator.service.ts` (right underneath the constructor).
+- Move the function `calculateMonthsUntilSelected` from `app.component.ts` and paste it in the new service `bday-calculator.service.ts` (right underneath the constructor).

-Now we need to import that service into `app.component.ts` so that we can use the function again.
+- Import the service into `app.component.ts` so that we can use the function again:

 ```javascript
 import { BdayCalculatorService } from './bday-calculator.service.ts'
 ```

-And now instantiate it in the "Angular 5 way" in `app.component.ts` by adding a constructor function like following:
+- Instantiate it in the "Angular 5 way" in `app.component.ts` by adding a constructor function:
 ```javascript
 constructor(private bdayCalculatorService: BdayCalculatorService) {}
 ```

-Now we can use the service in the function `calculateMonthsUntilBday`:
+- Use the service in the function `calculateMonthsUntilBday`:
 ```javascript
 calculateMonthsUntilBday() {
   const date = new Date()